domsim1/stardew-valley-deluxe-hats-mod/README.md

 Delux Hats is currently under development.
 All contributions would be much appreciated.
 You can contribute by:

 - Sharing an idea for a [hat](https://github.com/domsim1/stardew-valley-deluxe-hats-mod/issues/1).
-- Implementing a hat and creating a Pull Request.
+- Implement a hat or fix a bug.
 - Report an [issue](https://github.com/domsim1/stardew-valley-deluxe-hats-mod/issues).
 - Buy me a [coffee](https://www.buymeacoffee.com/domsim1) ☕.

-## How to Implement a Hat
+## How to Implement a Hat or fix a bug

+Create a fork of the repository, then create a branch based on `development` called `feature/<hat-name>` if its a hat effect or `bugfix/<issue-number>` if its a bug fix.
+If the branch you are developing on is behind `development`, please rebase, do **not** merge `development` into your branch.

 The project can be opened with Visual Studio, its built using [SMAPI](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs).
 To implement a hat, find the file with the same name as the hat you would like to add an effect to in the `Hats` directory.
 The file will look like so: